ABDunbar/NPD-Well-Velocity-Integration/README.md

 WORKING.ipynb : (using Tops files) is basically complete.
 It will pull tops data from npd.no website and combine them with tops exported from a Petrel project.
 Adds isochron and interval velocity columns.

+def_tops.ipynb : functional version of WORKING.ipynb (in progress)

 las.py : program written by Warren Weckesser to load las files into Python

 load_checkshot_file.ipynb : work in progress